 This is an interesting rule, which came up recently in a case:

-An expert witness is permitted to use assistants in formulating his expert opinion, and normally they need not themselves testify; the opposing party can depose them to make sure they performed their tasks competently, and the expert witness can be asked at his deposition whether he supervised them carefully and whether his relying on their assistance was standard practice in his field.
+An expert witness is permitted to use assistants in formulating his expert opinion, and normally they need not themselves testify; the opposing party can depose them.
+This is to make sure they performed their tasks competently, and the expert witness can be asked at his deposition whether he supervised them carefully.
+And whether his relying on their assistance was standard practice in his field.
 Fed.RulesEvid.Rule 703, 28 U.S.C.A.

-The analysis becomes more complicated if the assistants aren’t merely gofers or data gatherers but exercise professional judgment that is beyond the expert’s ken.
+The analysis becomes more complicated if the assistants aren’t merely gofers or data gatherers but exercise professional judgment that is beyond the expert’s knowledge.

 Dura Automotive Systems of Indiana, Inc. v.
 CTS Corp.United States Court of Appeals, Seventh Circuit.April 4, 2002285 F.3d 60952